enkidevs/curriculum/python/python-core/even-or-odd-exercise/even-or-odd-exercise.md

 ## Content

-Your friend Zeus recently bought a box of glass spheres.
-Can you write a program that will determine if he has an even or odd number of spheres?
+Your friend Poseidon recently bought a box of strawberries.
+Can you write a program that will determine if he has an even or odd number of them?
 Print a message along with the result when you're done.

 To achieve this, you can use the following concepts:
 - flow control (`if (age > 30) ...`)